AriFordsham/GHCWiki/home.md

 # Merge requests

 Submitting a patch for incorporation into the tree is done by creating a *merge request*.
-The merge request serves as a place to conduct code review, collect continuous integration logs, and
+The merge request serves as a place to conduct code review, collect continuous integration results, and eventually merge your patch.

 ## Opening a merge request